alexnathanson/BrightsignAPI/README.md

 * the BS_API class combines a variety of BS tools with Node modules to create a more complete way to interact with the BS with a standardized syntax

 ### multiple zones
-* multiple zones can be enable, but automating specific behaviours will need to be determined once the robot interaction is determined.
+* multiple zones can be enable via the config file, but automating specific behaviours will need to be determined once the robot interaction is determined.
 * presently the additional zone is an image, but it could easily be changed to a video

 ## to do: